lambdv/aminus/README.md

 ```
 ## Contributing

-We welcome contributions from the community!
-Whether you want to report a bug, suggest a feature, or submit code changes, we'd love to hear from you.
-Just fork the repository, make your changes, and submit a pull request - no contribution is too small!
+We are looking for contributers!
+If you're interested in cotnrbuting from bug reports to implementing new features or updating docs: just fork the repo to add changes and submitt a pull request.